philipturner/ue5-nanite-macos/AtomicsWorkaround/README.md

 - The thread updates the value's 24-bit depth.
 - The thread compare-exchanges the lock's new value with its previous value.

 I tested this on an Apple M1 Max, and you may get slightly different results on other GPUs.
 The script has a special execution path for Intel Macs with discrete GPUs, ensuring it uses GPU-private memory to store buffer data.
-Not doing this would drastically change how atomics work, and tank performance.
+Not doing this would drastically change how atomics work and would tank performance.

 ## Usage